andrewasmit/snowman/README.md

 ### Getting Started

-In your terminal, run '''npm install && npm start'''.
+In your terminal, run ```npm install && npm start``` .
 This will download all the necessary dependencies and run the project on your local server.

 ### Description:
 This is a Single-Page Application that provides a kid-friendly alternative to a popular word-guessing game.